 HOT AND HAZARDOUS: HEAT ILLNESS CAN BE DEADLY

-Heat waves are uncomfortable for everyone -- and downright dangerous for those who work in the sun.
-Each summer thousands of outdoor workers experience heat exhaustion, which if untreated, can turn into heat stroke -- a dangerous and potentially fatal condition.
+Heat waves are uncomfortable for everyone — and downright dangerous for those who work in the sun.
+Each summer thousands of outdoor workers experience heat exhaustion, which if untreated can turn into heat stroke, a potentially fatal condition.

-Normally, the human "coolant" system uses perspiration and blood vessels to regulate body temperature However, when someone is working hard in the heat, especially when it's also humid, this system can break down.
-The result: The worker suffers from a higher temperature, elevated heart rate (which can increase the risk of a heart attack), and impaired brain function -- causing them to overlook hazards and make mistakes.
+Normally, the human "coolant" system uses perspiration and blood vessels to regulate body temperature.
+However, when someone is working hard in the heat, especially when it's also humid, this system can break down.
+The result can include higher body temperature, an elevated heart rate (which can increase the risk of a heart attack), and impaired brain function that makes people more likely to overlook hazards or make mistakes.

 • Provide heat stress training to workers and supervisors.